Babysitter gets 7 years' jail for poisoning two infants with multiple drugs

 The offence of administering poisons with the intent to cause hurt is a grave one, with a sentence of considerable length warranted, said the judge.

-One of the key factors in this case is the tender ages of the infants, who were "helpless babies totally dependant on their caregivers", said Judge Ng.
+One of the key factors in this case is the tender ages of the infants, who were "helpless babies totally dependent on their caregivers", said Judge Ng.

 "It is beyond any doubt that a baby is the most vulnerable of vulnerable victims," he added.